 Thankfully, skinny is out and strong and curvy female hips are in.
 So, embrace your curves and make them strong at the gym.

 Perfect Female Hips: Exercise Motivation and Inspiration

 If your hips are your trouble spot, don’t worry, you’re not alone.
 Most women want to lose weight around the hips and stomach region.
 For some it’s easy, but for most, it’s a real challenge.
 Don’t focus so much on your body fat and weight.
-Instead, focus on getting strong and toned hips.
+Instead, focus on how to get hips fast that are strong and toned.

 Best Workouts for Women: Good Routines, Great Results